eclipse-archived/codewind-installer/README.md

 > --url,-u value URL of project to download
 > --path,-p value Path at which to create the new project

-`validate` - Return the predicted language and build type for a project, and writes a default .cw-settings to it if one does not already exist
+`validate` - Returns the predicted language and build type for a project, and writes a default .cw-settings to it if one does not already exist

 > **Flags:**
 > --name,-n value Project name